Fixation-related potentials reveal that confusing program code elicits a late frontal positivity: Discussion

-So what does the late frontal positivity reveal about the processes involved in the processing of an atom of confusion?
-In the literature on natural language comprehension, the predominant account for a late frontal positivity holds that it reflects expectancy mismatch related processing~\cite{federmeier2007thinking, holtje2022benefits} or late processing \emph{costs}, due to the perceived difference between a prediction and the bottom-up input in highly constraining sentences~\cite{kutas1993company, ness2018lexical}.
-However, a range of studies also observed that unexpected words within weakly constraining sentences can elicit a late frontal positivity~\cite{chow2016bag, freunberger2016semantic, Thornhill2012, zirnstein2018cognitive, ng2017use, hubbard2019downstream}.
+So what does the late frontal positivity reveal about the processes involved in processing an atom of confusion?
+In the literature on natural language comprehension, the predominant account for a late frontal positivity holds that it reflects expectancy mismatch related processing~\cite{federmeier2007thinking, holtje2022benefits} or late processing \emph{costs} due to the perceived difference between a prediction and the bottom-up input in highly constraining sentences~\cite{kutas1993company, ness2018lexical}.
+However, a range of studies has also observed that unexpected words within weakly constraining sentences can elicit a late frontal positivity~\cite{chow2016bag, freunberger2016semantic, Thornhill2012, zirnstein2018cognitive, ng2017use, hubbard2019downstream}.
 Brothers et al.~\cite{brothers2020going, brothers2023multiple} proposed that the essential properties of a stimulus that lead to a late frontal positivity might be the presence of an unexpected but plausible word, which causes a substantial update of the situation model.
-More specifically, Kuperberg et al.~\cite{kuperbergP600review} suggest that late frontal positivities arise in situations in which there is first uncertainty about the situation model, which triggers retrieval of information from long term memory, which subsequently enables the comprehender to accumulate confidence about being able to successfully update their situation model.
-In the case of high contextual constraint and unexpected lexical material, this occurs because the unexpected word first reduces the confidence in the situation model, triggers retrieval from long-term memory, and finally leads to a high confidence decision that the situation model can be successfully updated~\cite{kuperbergP600review}.
+More specifically, Kuperberg et al.~\cite{kuperbergP600review} suggest that late frontal positivities arise in situations where there is initial uncertainty about the situation model, which triggers the retrieval of information from long-term memory, enabling the comprehender to accumulate confidence in their ability to successfully update their situation model.
+In the case of high contextual constraint and unexpected lexical material, this occurs because the unexpected word first reduces confidence in the situation model, triggers retrieval from long-term memory, and finally leads to a high confidence decision that the situation model can be successfully updated~\cite{kuperbergP600review}.
 In the case of a low-constraint context and unexpected but plausible lexical input, retrieval of relevant event-level information from long-term memory allows the comprehender to accumulate confidence about how to update their situation model.
 Kuperberg et al.~\cite{kuperbergP600review} point out that the late frontal positivity effect in language processing seems to depend on the task, how engaged an individual is in deeply understanding the situation, and whether they can achieve confidence about the situation model based on the information they retrieved from long-term memory.